-In Sussex ITE we have worked with our trainees, pupils and school partners to review workloads and identify essential and non-essential components.
-We review paperwork yearly to ensure that we only request necessary documents and feedback from our partners and trainees suggests they are supported to manage workloads and that they feel the paperwork demands of the course are not burdensome.
+Sussex ITE works with our student teachers and school partners to review workloads and identify essential and non-essential components.
+We review this policy yearly to ensure with student teachers and school partners to ensure that the demands of the course are not burdensome.

 Wellbeing and managing workload are embedded within the culture and ethos of our Partnership.
-We consider trainee workload and the workload of our school partners, drawing on the DfE (2018) Addressing teacher workload in ITE guidance.
-We ensure that our Mentors and Professional Tutors are aware of statutory requirements concerning workload (DfE, 2018) and that they are knowledgeable about key drivers that impact on trainee workload.
-This is discussed in across Mentor/Professional tutor training
+We consider workload from the perspective of both student teachers and school-based colleagues drawing on the DfE (2018) Addressing teacher workload in ITE guidance.
+We ensure that our Mentors and Professional Tutors are aware of statutory requirements concerning workload (DfE, 2018) and that they are knowledgeable about key drivers that impact on student teacher workload.
+This is discussed in in Mentor and Professional tutor training.